-16.4.
+17.4.
 Notices of the Applicable License applicable to each Project Repository shall be conspicuously visible both from each repository's contribution channels (for potential submitters of material) and its home resource pages (for potential readers and users).

-16.5 Each Repository and its contribution facility shall be conspicuously marked with the following Call for Patent Disclosure by participants:
+17.5 Each Repository and its contribution facility shall be conspicuously marked with the following Call for Patent Disclosure:

-[OASIS requests that any participant contact the OASIS TC Administrator if it is aware of a claim of ownership of any patent claims that would necessarily be infringed by implementations of an OASIS Project Specification; and that any such claimant provide an indication of its willingness to grant a Specification Nonassertion Covenant with respect to such patent claims, or otherwise to negotiate patent licenses free of charge with other parties on a non≠discriminatory basis on reasonable terms and conditions.]
+[OASIS requests that any party contact the OASIS Open Project Administrator if it is aware of a claim of ownership of any patent claims that would necessarily be infringed by implementations of an OASIS Project Specification; and that any such claimant provide an indication of its willingness to grant a Specification Non-Assertion Covenant with respect to such patent claims, or otherwise to negotiate patent licenses free of charge with other parties on a non-discriminatory basis on reasonable terms and conditions.]

 [OASIS may include such claims on its website, but disclaims any obligation to do so.
 OASIS takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in an OASIS Project Specification, or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.]